Lux Christian Academy: Policies & Handbook

 Withdrawn Student

-If a student is withdrawn from LCA without a reasonable clause, the student will not be able to re-enroll
+If a student is withdrawn from LCA without a reasonable cause, the student will not be able to re-enroll

 into LCA.